cancervariants/metakb/README.md

 Once you have opened Neo4j desktop, use the "New" button in the upper-left region of the window to create a new project.
 Within that project, click the "Add" button in the upper-right region of the window and select "Local DBMS".
 The name of the DBMS doesn't matter, but the password will be used later to connect the database to MetaKB (we have been using "admin" by default).
 Click "Create".
 Then, click the row within the project screen corresponding to your newly-created DBMS, and click the green "Start" button to start the database service.

 The graph will initially be empty, but once you have successfully loaded data, Neo4j Desktop provides an interface for exploring and visualizing relationships within the graph.
 To access it, click the blue "Open" button.
-The prompt at the top of this window processes [Cypher queries](https://neo4j.com/docs/cypher-refcard/current/); to start, try `MATCH (n:Statement {id:"civic.eid:5818"}) RETURN n`.
+The prompt at the top of this window processes [Cypher queries](https://neo4j.com/docs/cypher-refcard/current/); to start, try `MATCH (n:Statement {id:"civic.eid:1409"}) RETURN n`.
 Buttons on the left-hand edge of the results pane let you select graph, tabular, or textual output.

 ### Setting up normalizers

 The MetaKB calls a number of normalizer libraries to transform resource data and resolve incoming search queries.
 These will be installed as part of the package requirements, but require additional setup.

-First, [download and install Amazon's DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html).
-Once installed, in a separate terminal instance, navigate to its source directory and run the following to start the database instance:
+First, [follow these instructions for deploying DynamoDB locally on your computer](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html).
+Once setup, in a separate terminal instance, navigate to its source directory and run the following to start the database instance:

 ```sh
 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb